e2thex/whatsnext/docs/user-stories/authentication.md

 - Users can only see their own tasks
 - New users can create accounts
 - Users remain logged in between sessions
+- Users can use thier github login to login to our app
+- Users can use thier google login to login to our app

 ## Implementation Details
 - Implemented using Supabase Authentication